The La Yu has new owners and has sailed off to Canada.

 - Erecting a system of railing and rafters that support the tarps.

 The railings replace the upper lifelines and the rafters fit between the railings and the mast.
+(Picture taken in the Spring) |

 - Removing the batteries and all electronic items and storing them at home.